Ricci flow regularization in latent spaces for the forward learning of partial differential equations: Additional experimental details

 We assess our experiments using relative $L^1$ error upon predicted solutions and base data, using the metric

 at time $\hat{t}$ corresponding to Ricci flow time $\hat{\tau}$, where an empirical average is taken to approximate the expected value.
 This metric behaves as a percentage error.

-The primary means of facilitating the training process focuses on differentiation of the Christoffel symbols, i.e. $\partial_j \Gamma_{ik}^l$, which is nontrivial via automatic differentiation in a recurring training procedure, and adds significant time to the training process.
-This can mostly be resolved by differentiating each term involved in the Christoffel symbol calculation individually, and then forming the derivatives $\partial_j \Gamma_{ik}^l$ afterwards.
-This resulted in speeding up training by approximately $\times 3$.
+One way to facilitate the training process focuses on differentiation of the Christoffel symbols, i.e. $\partial_j {\Gamma_{ik}}^l$, which is nontrivial via automatic differentiation in a recurring training procedure, and adds significant time to the training process.
+This can mostly be resolved by differentiating each term involved in the Christoffel symbol calculation individually, and then forming the derivatives $\partial_j {\Gamma_{ik}}^l$ afterwards.
+This resulted in speeding up training by approximately $\times 3$ on a T4 GPU.
 When constructing our derivatives numerically, we first compute all second-order derivatives of the metric and then construct the Christoffel symbols from the derivatives of these terms via product rule, i.e.